carlwgeorge/scripts/README.md

 my personal scripts

-* buildstatus.py - Check the status of RackConnect and Managed builds.
+* raxcloud/buildstatus.py - Check the status of RackConnect and Managed builds.
-* cloudinventory.py - List info for cloud servers on multiple accounts.
+* raxcloud/cloudinventory.py - List info for cloud servers on multiple accounts.
-* pyenvwrapper.sh - Run a command inside a python virtualenv.
+* misc/pyenvwrapper.sh - Run a command inside a python virtualenv.
-* git-clone-and-setup.py - perform a git clone and then setup standard options